 • Second, you should invest in some tools and containers that will last.
 Relying on low-cost baggies and Tupperware containers won’t do you any good in the long run.

-If you want to retain the best qualities of your strain, you must not dry buds in an oven, toaster-oven, food dehydrator, or microwave.
+If you want to retain the best qualities of your strain, you must not dry buds in an oven, toaster oven, food dehydrator, or microwave.
 Such heat only agitates the product when slow drying properly ages the crop.

 • Third, you must allow your supply to dry for 3 to 7 days.
-But, you must monitor it throughout the process.
+But you must monitor it throughout the process.

 If you leave the buds attached to their stems, drying will take longer, but the buds will draw and store moisture from the stems.
 Moreover, you can hang the product by the stem.

 • Fourth, if the cannabis still feels damp or wet, it needs more processing.
-It may be dry at the edges but still wet in the middle.
+It may be dry at the edges but still moist in the middle.
 It may be a little spongey but not squishy.

 You should separate moist buds from each other on a medium that will absorb their moisture, such as a paper towel or piece of cardboard.
-But, you don’t want to jar them until they have dried some more.
+But you don’t want to jar them until they have dried some more.

-In any case, you should burp your jar at several times a day, shaking the buds around.
+In any case, you should burp your jar several times a day, shaking the buds around.
 If they are sticking together or leaking moisture, you must remove the “wet” ones for additional drying.
 Otherwise, you risk initiating and spreading mold.

-When the buds have spent their time trying, you fill mason jars to three-quarters full.
+When the buds have spent time trying, you fill mason jars to three-quarters full.
 Sealing it tightly, you can shake it gently.
 If buds stick to the sides of the jar, they are still too moist.
 You then remove them for more drying.